J-CF-Leung/Study_Vault/Chemistry/Molecular spectroscopy.md

 - For these molecules, _Raman spectroscopy_ is needed

 - In Raman spectroscopy, photons of _any energy_ are absorbed by the molecule
+- The oscillating electric field _induces a dipole_ in the molecule
-- The molecule is promoted to a _virtual state_ before it re-emits the photon, dropping back into another state
+- The molecule is promoted to a _virtual state_
+	- The energy of this state does not necessarily match an energy level
+- A photon is then re-emitted
 - This is analagous to the classical phenomenon of _scattering_

 - The _majority_ of photons emerge with the _same energy as before_, meaning the "collision" is _elastic_, this is known as _Rayleigh scattering_: $M+h\nu\rightarrow M+h\nu$